enginebai/Algorithms/topics/dynamic-programming.md

 Sometimes, only meets the first but not the second might be the greedy algorithm, not DP.

+#### Memoization Recipe
+Overall, try to think about your recursive functions call in terms of a **tree**, try to brute force all solutions, then you can recognize **where can I optimize the brute force solution.

+1. Make it work.
+    * Visualize the problem as a *tree*.
+    * Implement the tree using *recursion*.
+    * Verify your solution works.

+2. Make it efficient.
+    * Design the *memo* data structure.
+    * Check the memo first and return it.
+    * Store into memo if it doesn't exist and calculate the solution.

 ## References
 - [X] CLRS